computablelabs/compspec/TopLevelSpec.md

 simple.

 #### Minting and Burning Mechanics
-**(version 0.2):** Minting happens in one of three ways:
+**(version 0.2):** `MarketTokens` are dynamically minted and burned as the `Market` evolves.
+This flexibility is needed to accurately track the evolving value of data in a data market.

-- Minting happens when new listings are added to the market.
-These listings have to pass through the validation process and be whitelisted before minting occurs.
+`MarketTokens` are minted in one of a few scenarios explained below.
+In each case, the amount minted is set by the `Parameterizer` which holds `Market` parameters.
-  - `listedReward` is the number of new `MarketTokens` that are created upon whitelisting.
+- Minting happens when new listings are listed in the market.
+These listings have to be approved by a council vote.
-- Minting happens when an investor enters the market through calling `Market.invest()`.
-This rate is set by the algorithmic price curve.
+- Minting happens when an investor invests in the market by making a payment into its reserve in `NetworkToken`.
+The algorithmic price curve controls the exchange rate which governs the number of `Markettoken` consequently minted.
-- Minting happens when the backend reports that a listing has been queried.
-This results in creation of `T_util` new tokens which are awarded to listing owner (which may be the market itself).
+- Minting happens when a `Backend` reports that a listing has been queried.
+The minted tokens are awarded to the listing owner.

-Burning happens in one of two ways:
+Burning happens in the scenarios explained below.
-- If a listing is removed from the market, its associated tokens should be burned.
+- If a listing is removed from the `Market`, its associated tokens are burned.
 This happens when the listing owner removes the listing or when a successful challenge forces removal of the listing.
-- If an investor class token holder divests from the market, their divested tokens are burned.
+- If an investor class token holder divests from the `Market`, their divested tokens are burned.
 The origin of the tokens being burned does not matter.

 #### Voting
-**(version 0.3):** Major decisions in the market are made by token holder vote.
+**(version 0.3):** Major decisions in the `Market` are made by token holder vote.
-These decisions include which new listings should be added to the `Market`, which challenged listings should be removed, and what changes should be made to the market parameters.
+These decisions include which new listings should be added to the `Market`, which challenged listings should be removed, and what changes should be made to the `Market` parameters.

 All votes are made by the "Council."
-The council is a subset of the token-holders in the market who hold a large fraction of the total number of `MarketTokens`.
+The council is a subset of the token-holders in the `Market` who hold a large fraction of the total number of `MarketTokens`.
 A threshold `T_council` will be imposed, and only `MarketToken` holders who hold more than `T_council` units of `MarketToken`will be allowed to vote.
 Market participants who hold more than `T_council` units